-Environmental Management
+• Environmental Management

 The Company is aware of the importance of effective management to ensure that its business operations will not negatively affect the environment.
 Energy conservation and saving is promoted and encouraged throughout the organization.
 The Company also has a policy to strictly follow related rules and regulations, such as measurement and control of production process that may affect the environment to ensure that the Company's emissions meet the industrial standards.
-Controlling and measuring the amount of gas emission from the factory in 2017 are shown below.